rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

 You shall be set!

-It is possible to run JRuby with a run configuration for Main.main().
+It is possible to run JRuby with a run configuration for `org.jruby.Main.main()`.
 Further integration is under investigation.

 #### Old technique not using Maven support